Banner image

 Introduction

 Is it possible to curb deforestation in the Amazon rainforest while improving living conditions for indigenous populations?
-That's the mission that inspired the launch of the Ishpingo Foundation, the Klorane Botanical Foundation’s partner in Ecuador with a focus on agroforestry, training and awareness-raising among Kichwa farmers.
+This is the mission that inspired the launch of the Ishpingo Foundation, the Klorane Botanical Foundation’s partner in Ecuador with a focus on agroforestry, training and awareness-raising among Kichwa farmers.

 Content